modelica/ModelicaConference2021/prerecord.md

 Suitable settings for the video is 1920x1080 resolution, 30 Hz, h.264, MP4 or MKV with AAC audio.
 If the video contains little movement, 3 Mbps is probably enough but the file will be recompressed so larger files will also be acceptable.

+You can create the video without title slide since you will be presented by a session chair with a common template for all presentations.

 ### Recording video in Powerpoint

 * [Basic powerpoint presentation with audio pre-recorded](https://support.microsoft.com/en-us/office/record-a-slide-show-with-narration-and-slide-timings-0b9502c6-5f6c-40ae-b1e7-e47d8741161c)